Quantum3-Labs/aztec-cross-chain-multisig/README.md

 - Builds a shared state account (used as the multisig “master”) and registers it inside every signer’s PXE via WebRTC-assisted exchange.
 - Deploys the Noir `MultisigAccount` with padded arrays for up to eight signers and persists shared-account secrets inside `multisigs.json`.
 - Deploys an Arbitrum proxy using Foundry’s `DeployMultisigProxy.s.sol`, stores it in `arbitrum-proxies.json`, and registers the Aztec emitter with the vault’s `registerEmitter`.
-- Registers the multisig contract artifact in every signer wallet so they can prove membership later.

 ### 3. Proposing changes or intents